smasongarrison/D3mirt/README.md

 An example of how the output can be described could be as follows.

 > In Figures 7 and 8 we can see a tendency for a profile on age in which
-> younger individuals could be described as less oriented towards trait
+> younger individuals could be described as less oriented towards
 > Conformity.
 We can also observe a tendency for what could be an
-> interaction effect in which higher levels of trait Conformity seem to
+> interaction effect in which higher levels of Conformity seem to be
-> be associated with lower levels of trait Fairness.
+> associated with lower levels of Fairness.

 # 4. Exporting The RGL Device